Ethinyl estradiol/norgestrel (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have high blood pressure, high cholesterol or triglycerides (fat) in your blood, diabetes, breast lumps, a family history of breast cancer, migraine headaches, a history of depression, gallbladder disease, heart disease, kidney disease, or irregular monthly periods.
+- Tell your doctor if you are breastfeeding, or if you have high blood pressure, high cholesterol in the blood, diabetes, breast lumps, or a history of depression, epilepsy, gallbladder disease, heart disease, kidney disease, or irregular monthly periods.
+Tell your doctor if you smoke or wear contact lenses.

 - You might have some light bleeding or spotting when you first start using this medicine.
 This is usually normal and should not last long.
 However, if you have heavy bleeding or the bleeding lasts more than a few days in a row, call your doctor.